-To probe the effect of softness on flow of the microgel monolayer, we measured the flow curves at different $\zeta_{2D}$, Fig.~\ref{fig:MB5FC}.
-These curves can be described using a linear combination of a constant shear stress and two power laws: $\sigma(\dot\gamma) = \sigma_y + k\dot\gamma^u + k'\dot\gamma^p$, where $\dot\gamma$ is the shear rate, $\sigma_y$ is named (apparent) yield stress by analogy to solids, $k$ and $k'$ are fitting parameters, $u$ and $p \in\mathbb{R}$ and are empirical parameters \cite{Cag20}, see SM for more detail.
+To probe the effect of softness on the flow of the microgel monolayer, we measured the flow curves at different $\zeta_{2D}$, Fig.~\ref{fig:MB5FC}.
+These curves can be described by: $\sigma(\dot\gamma) = \sigma_y + k\dot\gamma^u + k'\dot\gamma^p$, where $\dot\gamma$ is the shear rate, $\sigma_y$ is named (apparent) yield stress by analogy to solids, $k$ and $k'$ are fitting parameters, $u$ and $p \in\mathbb{R}$ and are empirical parameters \cite{Erw10, Cag20}, see SM for more detail.
 This is the same functional form used to fit flow curves of concentrated microgel suspensions in bulk \cite{Pel16, Sco20_flow}.
 In the inset of Fig.~\ref{fig:Fig2}, the triangles show the variation of $\sigma_y$ normalized by $k_BT/\xi^2$ as a function of $\zeta_{2D}$.
 The behavior of $\sigma_y$ is similar to that observed for $G_p$ in Fig.~\ref{fig:Fig1}(a), spanning an increase of roughly one order of magnitude upon initial compression, and undergoing a non-monotonic behavior at larger values of $\zeta_{2D}$.
 Interestingly, both moduli do not show an overall increase between the lowest and highest studied $\zeta_{2D}$, suggesting that within the explored range of packing fractions, the system does not reach a jammed state, according to the definition of Ref.~\cite{Pel16}.